Updated: Sep 20

 Ketamine infusions can improve the symptoms of depression, anxiety, and suicidal ideation.
 While technically an off-label use for the anesthetic, when provided in a clinical setting under physician care, infusions are safe, legal, and generally produce little to mild side effects.

 If you’re interested in exploring ketamine infusion therapy in the DMV, contact Freedom Ketamine Treatment Centers.
-Our highly-rated private practices have locations in Rockville, Bethesda, Vienna, and Reston, and our compassionate care team is ready to support the next step of your mental health journey.
+Our highly-rated private practices have locations in Bethesda, Rockville, Columbia, Vienna, Reston, and Marshall, and our compassionate care team is ready to support the next step of your mental health journey.
 Contact us today.

 The featured image used in this article is owned by Uday Mittal.